Softcadbury/Forest/README.md

 ## How to start the application

+- Go to /scripts and run the file `.ps1`
 - Go to /src/Web/ClientApp and run the command `yarn install`
 - Go to /src/Web and run the command `dotnet run`